SCE-Development/delen/README.md

-# In memory of Jessabele Delen Ramos
+# In memory of Jessabelle Delen Ramos

 ## **SCE Room Speakers**